jupyter/enhancement-proposals/a-new-notebook-document-format-for-improved-workflow-integration/a-new-notebook-document-format-for-improved-workflow-integration.md

 Layers 1 and 3 are human-edited content, subject to version control.
 Layer 2 consists entirely of computational results.
 In principle, it can be recomputed at any time.
 However, since recomputation can be time-consuming, and is often unreliable due to today's fragile computational enviromnents, layer 2 should be archived as well under version control, as a foundation for layer 3.

-Conceptually, each layer is an independent electronic document, with each layer depending on information from lower layers.
+Conceptually, each layer is an independent electronic document, depending on information from lower layers.
 A layer 3 document can depend on multiple layer 1/2 documents.
 A provenance tracking system would treat a layer 1 document exactly like a script, and a layer 2 document exactly like the console output from a script.
 Provenance trackers may thus need to store the layers as separate files or datasets.
 The default notebook file format should combine all three layers, but facilitate extraction of individual layers.

 Note that today's Jupyter file format resembles layer 3.
 It contains some information about execution order in the form of the prompt numbers.
 However, since the executed code is not stored anywhere, replication of the computation is impossible.
-Even if the prompt numbers in the notebook are sequential and start with 1, the code cells might have been edited after execution.
+Even if the prompt numbers in the notebook are sequential and start with 1, the code cells might have been edited after execution, and code might have been submitted to the kernel outside of the notebook.
 The only guarantee that a notebook file makes is that the outputs were obtained from *some* computation.

 In the following, the three layers are described in more detail.